cirosantilli/markdown-style-guide/index.md

 ### Punctuation at the end of list items

+If the list item either:

+- contains multiple sentences
+- starts with an upper case letter

+punctuate it.

-If the list item contains multiple sentences, punctuate it.
-If not, omit the punctuation if it would be a period.
+Otherwise, omit the punctuation if it would be a period.

 Bad, single sentences: